graycoreio/mage2docker/docs/platforms/windows.md

 #### Connect to the Ubuntu VM
 You can use whatever preferred terminal to connect to the Ubuntu VM, but the native `bash` that comes with `WSL` is gernerally sufficient.

-> :warning: *The tutorials from this point onwards assume that you're running terminal commands on Ubuntu and working with files on the WSL2 instance, NOT on your Windows filesystem.*
+> :warning: *The tutorials from this point (including the "Next Steps") assume that you're running terminal commands on Ubuntu and working with files on the WSL2 instance, NOT on your Windows filesystem.
+If this is not the case, it will be pointed out explicitly.*

 ### Installing PHP and Composer
 We'll need [PHP and composer to work with Magento day-to-day.](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md).

 > Ensure that you've installed both PHP and composer on the WSL2 instance, not on your Windows host.

-## Fin
+## Next Steps
 At this point, you're done with specific Windows setup and you can continue along with setting up your Magento 2 project.

 * [Creating a Magento 2 project for the first time](/docs/stories/new-project.md)